Sem 3 - Web Applications

 HTTP Response Table Properties

-Status code returned in the response.
-If no value is provided, the response is given the value 200 (indicating success).
+HTTP Status | Status code returned in the response.
+If no value is provided, the response is given the value 200 (indicating success). |

-Content type returned in the response.
-If no value is provided, the response is given the value text/xml.
+Content-Type | Content type returned in the response.
+If no value is provided, the response is given the value text/xml. |

 Comparing Stateless and Stateful Web Service Transactions